Schools Workshops and Talks

-BBC Rough Science’s Jonathan Hare and Brighton Science Festival’s Richard Robinson offer a full range of highly successful workshops, honed to perfection during the Brighton Science Festival’s school tours each January.
+BBC Rough Science’s Jonathan Hare and Brighton Science Festival’s Richard Robinson offer a full range of highly successful workshops and talks, honed to perfection during the Brighton Science Festival’s school tours each January.
 They are curriculum-based and appropriate for whole classes (11+ years old), all with excellent reviews from teachers and students.

 Encouraging team work and creative thinking, the workshops can function as either a lesson or as a drop-in and run for approximately one hour.

 How do seagulls manage to bomb us so effectively?
 How do their tiny brains factor in their own forward motion and the acceleration of gravity?
 Did they study vectors while they were chicks?
 Can we design and build a delivery system of comparable accuracy?
 During the session the students discover the powerful blend of creative thinking and teamwork, questioning, answering, adopting, adapting, improving, experimenting, discarding and redesigning while finding the best way to drop poo on their friends’ heads.
 This is the physics and maths of moving bodies, also the pure engineering challenge of building them.

 |Capacitors, Resistors & Moog Synthesizers

 This workshop explores capacitors and resistors, through the power of music – in particular the moog synthesizer.
 Together, the capacitor and the resistor are what makes a synthesizer synthesize.
 The workshop was developed over 60 sessions with 12-14 year olds.
 But it’ll work for anyone who would like to know a little about electronics in general and electronic music in particular.